Evergreen Aviation and Space Museum

 Today I made a leisurely drive from Beaverton, Oregon to McMinnville, just to visit the Evergreen Aviation and Space Museum.

-The drive down was only 40 miles, but the route went through several populated areas.?
-Due to traffic,?it took about an hour.
+The drive down was only 40 miles, but the route went through several populated areas.
+Due to traffic, it took about an hour.

-Built by Howard Hughes for the war department, the Spruce Goose?is the largest wooden airplane ever constructed, and it was only?flown once.?
-The project to build this aircraft was born out of a need to move troops and material across the Atlantic Ocean during WWII.?
-Due to the US government?s restrictions on materials critical to the war effort the plane was constructed of wood.
+Built by Howard Hughes for the war department, the Spruce Goose is the largest wooden airplane ever constructed, and it was only flown once.
+The project to build this aircraft was born out of a need to move troops and material across the Atlantic Ocean during WWII.
+Due to the US government’s restrictions on materials critical to the war effort the plane was constructed of wood.

-The Spruce Goose was originally designated HK-1, but it was later?re-designated as the H-4 “Hercules”.?
-In fact, Howard Hughes did not like the name ?Spruce Goose?? as the press invented that nickname and they insisted on using it.?
+The Spruce Goose was originally designated HK-1, but later re-designated as the H-4 “Hercules”.
+In fact, Howard Hughes did not like the name “Spruce Goose” as the press invented the nickname and they insisted on using it.
 In fact, the plane is made almost entirely of birch.

-By the time the plane was complete it was clouded in controversy.?Hughes was under investigation for how he handled the government contract, however Hughes wanted to prove that the plane was functional, so he took the flying boat out into Long Beach harbour to perform a taxiing and maneuvering test.
-After these initial tests, and to the surpise of reporters that were on hand,?Hughes actually took the plane up to speed and flew it a distance.
+By the time the plane was complete it was clouded in controversy.
+Hughes was under investigation for how he handled the government contract, however Hughes wanted to prove that the plane was functional, so he took the flying boat out into Long Beach harbour to perform a taxiing and maneuvering test.
+After these initial tests, and to the surpise of reporters on hand, Hughes actually took the plane up to speed and flew it a distance.
 Mind you, he only flew a few feet off the water but he proved that his plane could fly.

 The Spruce Goose is the centerpiece of the museum.
 It is so large it fills the space, with other planes residing around it and under its wings like a mother goose to her ducklings.

-Among the Spruce Goose there are many other planes which were remarkable such as a Mig 29, Mig 23, F15 Eagle, WWII Corsair, P38 Lightning and a B17 Bomber.
+Among the Spruce Goose there are many other planes which were remarkable such as a Mig 29, Mig 23, F15 Eagle, WWII Corsair, P38 Lightning, and a B17 Bomber.

-In a separate building there is also an Aerospace museum featuring an actual?Mercury Capsule and replicas of the Gemini and Apollo mission equipment.
+In a separate building there is also an Aerospace museum featuring an actual Mercury Capsule and replicas of the Gemini and Apollo mission equipment.
 There is also a SR71 Blackbird and a Israeli drone to gawk at.